Imprisoned 1875 - 1878

 As western expansion increased in the mid 1800's, tensions and violence between the Native Americans and white settlers began to escalate.
 These rising tensions were the origins of the Red River War fought in the year 1874.
 This war essentially ended the traditional way of life for the Plains Indians, and at the conclusion of this war, many Native Americans in the southwestern territories had been forced onto reservations.
 One such reservation was Fort Sill in current day Oklahoma.
 It was from this reservation that 74 prisoners, mostly male warriors, were chosen for confinement.
 Many were survivors of the brutal Sand Creek Massacre of 1864.
 They came from five different tribes; there were 33 Cheyenne, 27 Kiowa, 11 Comanche, 2 Arapaho, and 1 Caddo.
 Included among the prisoners were 10 Mexicans who had been assimilated into these tribes.

 Conditions at Fort Marion

-Richard Henry Pratt was a Lieutenant in the 10th Calvary.
+Richard Henry Pratt was a Lieutenant in the 10th Cavalry.
 He was assigned to duty in the District of the Indian Territory, comprising most of present-day Oklahoma, as early as 1867.
 In 1875, Pratt went east to Fort Marion and served as the jailer at the fort until the prisoners were released to the Indian Bureau in 1878.
-Pratt was the driving force behind the 1879 founding of the Carlisle Industrial School in Carlisle Pennsylvania.
-He served as the school's superintendent until his dismissal in 1904.
-Pratt retired from the army in 1903, and the Indian Bureau closed the Carlisle School in 1918.
+Pratt was the driving force behind the 1879 founding of the Carlisle Industrial School in Carlisle Pennsylvania, and served as the school's superintendent until his dismissal in 1904.

 Education & Industry